 Anyway, now that I have dropped knowledge stuff you probably didn’t care about… Talenti finally has some vegan/dairy-free options.
 I just tried coconut chocolate cookie flavor and it is magical.
 The coconut flavor is so strong and rich, just the way it should be IMO.
 It does concern me that this is under the dairy-free submenu and not the vegan one on their site though…maybe it’s the chocolate in there?
 The ingredients look like they check out though.
 If I am wrong please let me know.
 Here are the vegan flavors.
 Strawberry Hibiscus is amazing.

-Gardein Seven Grain Crispy Tenders (Ugh.
+(Ugh.
 My inner fatty really wants to go pick these up now.
 They get nice and crispy and brown, and they are heavenly on a sandwich or buy themselves with some vegan buffalo sauce).
 Our Shoprite now carries them in a 40 oz bag (it’s probably like 40 tenders lol)…so I can gorge myself all week long.
 (Okay no I don’t eat these every night, that’s disgusting.)
 They go great on top of salads, in a wrap with veggies, or by themselves with some homemade vegan buffalo sauce.

-The Beyond Burger by Beyond Meat (Hands down THE.BEST.VEGAN.BURGERS.
-They taste, smell, look like, and are texturally like the real thing.
+I have loved these from the moment I first tried them.
+I know there’s a big differing of opinions between these and Impossible, but to me they taste, smell, look like, and are texturally like the real thing.
 A big pro for these over the Impossible Burger is that they have no soy in them.
 (The main ingredient is pea protein.)
 Usually you’ll find them in the freezers with the other veggie burgers.
 Although, I have seen them intermingled on the actual meat shelves.
 If you don’t mind shaping your own patties, definitely grab the Beyond Beef Ground.
 It’s a better buy—more for your money—and more versatile.